anze3db/blog/content/posts/2026-04-28-djangocon-europe-2026.md

 ![Image](/assets/pics/athens-16.jpg)

 I'm terrible at taking selfies so I stole this one from [Paolo](https://www.paulox.net), I hope he doesn't mind!
+PS: he also wrote [his own writeup on DjangoCon 2026](https://www.paulox.net/2026/04/27/my-djangocon-europe-2026/).
+Be sure to check it out!